glts/vim-textobj-comment/README.markdown

 This Vim plugin provides text objects for comments.

-By default, `ac` selects a comment including the comment delimiters and `ic` selects just the comment content.
+`ac` selects a comment including the comment delimiters and `ic` selects just the comment content.
 (There's also a third text object, `aC`, which selects a comment including trailing or leading whitespace.)
+These mappings are available in Visual and Operator-pending mode.

 This plugin uses the `'comments'` and `'commentstring'` settings to determine what a comment looks like for a given filetype.
 It works with